Bodycam footage shows fatal police shooting

 Video

-Chicago Police have clashed with protesters after a black man, who appears to have a concealed weapon, was shot whilst running away.
+The man, who appears to be armed, was shot whilst running away from Chicago Police.

 -